splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 ************************************************************************************

 .. meta::
-    :description: To identify the cause of the unknown issues, Alex decides to use Trace Analyzer, which allows to explore APM data from wide trends down to single traces.

-Alex, the site reliability engineer for ButterCup Studios, needs to monitor and troubleshoot the video delivery product, which is central to their monetization strategy.
-The product comprises several back-end services that manage the storage, processing, search, and streaming of video, as well as front-end applications for web and mobile.

-Over the last couple of hours, Alex has been receiving reports from customer support regarding errors during video recommendation.
-To identify the cause of the unknown issues, Alex decides to use Trace Analyzer, which allows them to explore APM data from wide trends down to single traces.
+    :description: To identify the cause of the unknown issues, Alex decides to use Trace Analyzer, which allows them to explore APM data from wide trends down to single traces.

+Alex, the site reliability engineer for Buttercup Games, receives a report of a customer who received an error during checkout.
+To proactively prevent a potential incident, Alex uses Trace Analyzer to quickly determine how pervasive the checkout errors are.

-These are the steps Alex took to identify and solve the issue:
+These are the steps Alex took to determine how pervasive the checkout errors are:

 #. :ref:`trace-analyzer-errors`
 #. :ref:`trace-analyzer-group`